I. Mandate and Responsibilities

 Appointed members will normally serve a three-year term, renewable once.

-The Associate Vice-Principal (Teaching and Learning) will chair the committee.
+The Interim Vice-Provost (Teaching and Learning) will chair the committee.

 Duties of the Chair:

 - To be responsible for the development and approval of meeting minutes